Ierofantis/MovieRama/README.md

 2) Like or Dislike movies (not your own)
 3) View all movies submitted by a specific user

+I am using ejs template engine and after some actions you have to refresh the page to see the changed behavior

 © Theodore P. 2020